lmas/thesis/thesis.typ

 _Lai_ illustrated these anomalies nicely in @anomalies, shown below.
-To save time, this thesis will be limited to a group of collective anomalies referred to as *discords*, which _Yeh et al._ @yeh defines as "the subsequence that has the maximum distance to its nearest neighbor."
+To save time, this thesis will be limited to a group of collective anomalies referred to as *discords*, which _Yeh et al._ @yeh defines as "the subsequence that has the maximum distance to its nearest neighbor.", which the following section will be expanding upon.

 #figure(
-	image("images/standard_anomalies.png"),
+	image("images/standard_anomalies.png", width: 100%),
 	caption: [
-		Examples of anomalies in time series data. \
+		Examples of anomalies in time series data @lai. \
 		Left = point, middle = contextual, right = collective.
 	]
 ) <anomalies>